Eamonn Magee story joint-winner of William Hill Sports Book of the Year

 ‘The Lost Soul of Eamonn Magee’ - Paul Gibson’s book on the extraordinary life of the Belfast fighter - has been named joint-winner of the William Hill Sports Book of the Year award.

-It is the first time the award has been shared during its 30-year history, with Tom Gregory’s A Boy in the Water spliting the prize after a dead heat.
+It is the first time the award has been shared during its 30-year history, with Tom Gregory’s A Boy in the Water splitting the prize after a dead heat.

 Gibson’s book chronicles the highs and lows Magee experienced inside and outside of the ring.